 Set export range: If you only want to export part of the recording, enter a time span.
-Note that if you work in a different time zone than the location of the device, the time span is based on the device's time zone.

 Encrypt: Select to set a password for exported recordings.
 It will not be possible to open the exported file without the password.

 Click to delete a recording.